Star1xr/Pardus-On-Android/pardus_proot.md

 pd login pardus
 ```

 Change repo with debian, because pardus repo is not working.
+(If you think that the operating system changes when you change the repo, you are wrong, type neofetch and see.)

 ```
 nano /etc/apt/sources.list